Why selling Cole Palmer was a mistake City need to learn from

-City finally alighted on Doku as a Mahrez replacement, a player we would have had a file on for years.
+City finally alighted on Doku as a Mahrez replacement.
 The gamble on whether Pep could turn the master of the take on and turn him into someone with consistent end product is looking like it may pay off.
 Yet it shows something of the unplanned nature of this deal that after being signed to replace Mahrez on the right, Doku has performed much better playing on the left and cutting in.
 You’d have thought our elite scouting might have spotted that!

-Foden’s much talked about move into the centre is again on hold.
+Foden’s much talked about move into was again on hold.
 Ironically, with Foden and Silva both looking for central positions, there would have been more of an opening for Palmer on the right this season.
 If he was on loan, we’d just bide our time before bringing him back and everyone would be happy.

 Instead, with Pep wanting another midfielder, time running out and prices going crazy, our net spend was going to take a big hit.
 In that light, Chelsea’s £40m offer eased the pain of paying £55m for Nunes and Palmer was on his way.

 City’s net spend for the transfer window in the summer of 2023 was £53m.
 Without selling Palmer, it would have been a whopping £93m.
 In these days when clubs are a lot more mindful of FFP that’s a big difference.

 I saw one comment that there had been some debate about whether to accept Chelsea’s offer.
 Khaldoon had favoured keeping the player, while Soriano wanted the money.
 I don’t know if this is true, but it does seem believable.